jramkiss/jramkiss.github.io/_posts/2019-11-03-one-pager-ulmfit.md

 #### Variable Length Backpropagation Through Time

-Backpropagation through time (BPTT) is the algorithm used to update the weights of an vanilla RNN.
-It works by calculating and accumulating errors for each item in a sequence, then updating the network weights.
-This is very computationally expensive, as sequences can be thousands of items long, meaning we have thousands of computations before we update weights.
-Complex co-adaptions can also be formed.
-In Variable Length BPTT, each sequence is truncated by a parameter indicating how many tokens to be backpropagated.
+Backpropagation through time (BPTT) is the algorithm used to update the weights of an RNN.
+Errors are calculated and accumulated for each token in the sequence and backpropagated (update network weights) when we've reached a pre-specified number of tokens.
+The problem here is that we show the model the same sequence every epoch.
+In Variable Length BPTT, we randomize the number of tokens to be processed before backpropagating.
+The actual length is sampled from a normal distribution, who's mean is $x$ with 0.95 probability and $\frac{x}{2}$ otherwise.

 ## Building the Classifier

 # Resources